 Untested Supplements and Proprietary Blends

-Athletes should avoid any protein powder that doesn’t bear Informed Choice, Certified for Sport, or any third-party certifications.
+Athletes should avoid any protein powder that doesn’t bear Informed Sport, Certified for Sport, or any third-party certifications.
 These marks show that they’ve been third-party tested for banned substances, heavy metals, and toxins.

 Lastly, avoid any protein supplement that has proprietary blends.
 These blends are a mix of different ingredients and manufacturers aren’t required to disclose how much of each ingredient is in the blend—oftentimes, companies underdose ingredients.